-To the Governing Body Webb County-City of Laredo Regional Mobility Authority Laredo, Texas
+To the Governing Body Webb County-City of Laredo Regional Mobility Authority Laredo.
+Texas

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Webb County-City of Laredo Regional Mobility Authority (the "Authority") as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise the basic financial statements, and have issued our report thereon dated January 25, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Webb County-City of Laredo Regional Mobility Authority, as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise Webb County-City of Laredo Regional Mobility Authority's basic financial statements, and have issued our report thereon dated January 20, 2023.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Authority's internal control over financial reporting ("internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control.
+In planning and performing our audit of the financial statements, we considered Webb County-City of Laredo Regional Mobility Authority's internal control over financial reporting (internal control) as a basis for designing the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Webb County-City of Laredo Regional Mobility Authority's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Webb County-City of Laredo Regional Mobility Authority's internal control.